 As a visual control system applied in lean manufacturing, Andon can increase production levels by taking the time to look into problems and making the effort to fix them before they escalate.
 By sustaining its principles in daily operations, manufacturers can gain these significant benefits:

-Taking inspiration from traditional paper lanterns, Andon has evolved into an innovation not only for industrial use, but also for commercial use.
-Today’s technology has played a vital role in making it easier for businesses to strengthen and scale the system. iAuditor by SafetyCulture is an operations management platform that can help teams respond to issues faster and work better together.
-Here’s how iAuditor can support Andon implementation:
+Taking inspiration from traditional paper lanterns, Andon has evolved into an innovation not only for industrial use but also for commercial use.
+Today’s technology has played a vital role in making it easier for businesses to strengthen and scale the system.
+SafetyCulture (formerly iAuditor) is an operations management platform that can help teams respond to issues faster and work better together.
+Here’s how SafetyCulture can support Andon implementation:

-Promote a culture of collaboration through the iAuditor Actions feature.
+Promote a culture of collaboration through the SafetyCulture Actions feature.
 Displayed in a timeline that looks like a conversation, teams can chat and attach photos to assigned actions with priority levels and due dates.
-Opening iAuditor on your desktop or laptop enables you to access all corrective actions in easy-to-understand charts to help track areas of improvement and keep compliance records.
-You can add up to 10 team members using your free iAuditor account.
+Opening SafetyCulture on your desktop or laptop enables you to access all corrective actions in easy-to-understand charts to help track areas of improvement and keep compliance records.
+You can add up to 10 team members using your free SafetyCulture account.

 Embracing the lean approach to manufacturing can elevate your quality standards and launch your organization to achieve operational excellence.
 To help teams get started in implementing Andon, consider downloading and using lean manufacturing checklist templates for free.

 Jona Tarlengco is a content writer and researcher for SafetyCulture since 2018.
 She usually writes about safety and quality topics, contributing to the creation of well-researched articles.
 Her 5-year experience in one of the world’s leading business news organisations helps enrich the quality of the information in her work.

 Why are Management Practices Important?
 Various organizations face different challenges depending on...

 Example A clear example of utilizing standard work in an organization is machine operations.
 When ...